- Sign up for Amazon Web Services

 - Next steps

-MariaDB Enterprise 10.1 introduces robust, full instance, at-rest encryption.
+MariaDB Server 10.1 introduces robust, full instance, at-rest encryption.
 This feature uses a flexible plugin interface to allow actual encryption to be done using a key management approach that meets the customer's needs.
-MariaDB Enterprise includes a plugin that uses the Amazon Web Services (AWS) Key Management Service (KMS) to facilitate separation of responsibilities and remote logging & auditing of key access requests.
+MariaDB Server, starting with MariaDB 10.2, includes a plugin that uses the Amazon Web Services (AWS) Key Management Service (KMS) to facilitate separation of responsibilities and remote logging & auditing of key access requests.

 Rather than storing the encryption key in a local file, this plugin keeps the master key in AWS KMS.
 When you first start MariaDB, the AWS KMS plugin will connect to the AWS Key Management Service and ask it to generate a new key.
 MariaDB will store that key on-disk in an encrypted form.
 The key stored on-disk cannot be used to decrypt the data; rather, on each startup, MariaDB connects to AWS KMS and has the service decrypt the locally-stored key(s).
 The decrypted key is stored in-memory as long as the MariaDB server process is running, and that in-memory decrypted key is used to encrypt the local data.